bmorris3/batman/docs/installation.rst

 ============
 pip
 ---
-You can install ``batman`` with pip (recommended):
+You can install ``robin`` with pip (recommended):

 ::

-	$ pip install batman-package
+	$ pip install robin-package

 From source
 -----------
 You can also install directly from source.
-The most current `stable release <https://pypi.python.org/pypi/batman-package/>`_ is up on PyPI and the `development version <https://github.com/lkreidberg/batman>`_ can be found on GitHub.
+The most current `stable release <https://pypi.python.org/pypi/robin-package/>`_ is up on PyPI and the `development version <https://github.com/lkreidberg/robin>`_ can be found on GitHub.

 Unpack the distribution with ``tar -xvf`` and navigate to the source root directory.
 To install, run the setup script: